Russia says it hits Ukraine air defenses before eastern push

 But those armaments could increasingly come under attack as Russia looks to shift the balance in the 6-week-old war.

 Russian Defense Ministry spokesman Maj.
-Gen. Igor Konashenkov said the military used cruise missiles to destroy four launchers on the southern outskirts of the central city of Dnipro on Sunday.
+Gen. Igor Konashenkov said the military used cruise missiles to destroy the four launchers Sunday on the southern outskirts of Dnipro.
 He said the military also hit such systems in the Mykolaiv and Kharkiv regions.

 Lubica Janikova, spokeswoman for Slovakia’s prime minister, denied Monday that the S-300 system it sent Ukraine had been destroyed.
 She said any other claim is not true.